Unholyes/Activity-JavaScript-Fundamentals-React-NextJS-Components/README.md

    - Callback functions

 ### How to Run:
-1. Open `parta  javascript fundamentals/ybanez.html` in a browser
+1. Open `part-a-javascript fundamentals/ybanez.html` in a browser
 2. Interact with the page to see JavaScript in action

 ## Part B: Next.js Components